 It’s that time of year again.
 You’ve worked hard and saved your money, so you're determined to search through the last minute holidays and book yourself a deal.
-After the coldest UK spring on record, you want to enjoy some guaranteed sunshine so, with that in mind, you could do a lot worse than to enjoy some quality time on a Fuerteventura Holiday.
+With a cold and wet winter to look forward to, you want to enjoy some guaranteed sunshine so, with that in mind, you could do a lot worse than to enjoy some quality time on a Fuerteventura Holiday.

 The second largest Canary Island after Tenerife, Fuerteventura is closest to the African coast and the weather is similar to that of Florida, with some colder, wet weather in winter but with dry, hot and windy summers; the wind is not too strong but is strong enough to make the heat feel more comfortable: perfect for family holidays.
 It features the largest number of beaches in the Canaries, with enormous dunes to the north of the island at Corralejo and flat expanses to the south.
 The local cuisine is varied, but as it is an island, you can expect a lot of fish dishes to be available.
 With a flight time of between four and four-and-a-half hours from the UK, it’s a reasonable amount of travelling time, even with small children.